ksator/openconfig-demo-with-juniper-devices/README.md

 [![Build Status](https://travis-ci.org/ksator/openconfig-demo.svg?branch=master)](https://travis-ci.org/ksator/openconfig-demo)

 ### What to find on this repo:
+You will find content about how to use Openconfig with Juniper devices.
 I built this repo to run an Openconfig demo on Juniper devices.
-You will find content about how to use Openconfig with Juniper devices.
-It covers various approaches to interact with the devices:
+It covers various options to interact with Juniper devices running Openconfig modules:
 **CLI**
 **Ansible**
 **PyEZ** (python librairy to interact with Junos)